 You noted an issue with patient ID = YQJCZJ5Z6U, but we determined that this issue should be resolved with the correction to the rule to use MetastaticDiseaseSite instead of SpecimenSiteofCollection.

-7 patients in Group B (DVJMQLZBJV, EXW43C3IGC, FWQ9OSPM9E, NJ6HY2U9GC, QMSJQAHVG2, ZFCLZOPWSJ, CVKXM5RBNR,)
+6 patients in Group B (EXW43C3IGC, FWQ9OSPM9E, NJ6HY2U9GC, QMSJQAHVG2, ZFCLZOPWSJ, CVKXM5RBNR,)

 Patient ID WOW011YH6I was erroneously included in this count.
 This patient is captured by rule NODE.

+Patient DVJMQLZBJV removed from this rule and written as an exception due to unidentified error causing this specimen to be skipped and assigned by rule 9.
+In either scenario, the assigned stage is III so the rule is less critical.

 4 patients in Group C (2FEX3JHKCW, 8BCBHGEO4N, FNP53S81KA, MD578977I9)